richiehodel/Botany2021_DLworkshop/4_data_processing/README.md

 # Botany Conference Data Processing for Deep Learning

-* This module includes a short slideshow about the considerations for processing herbarium sheet digital images for deep learning and a Jupyter notebook.
+* This module includes a short presentation about the considerations for processing herbarium sheet digital images for deep learning and a Jupyter notebook.

 * The Jupyer Notebook can be run directly in Colab: